vanamingo/battle-ship/README.md

 * Run command `npm install -g @angular/cli`.
 It installs the Angular CLI globally.
 * Run command `ng serve --open` - it runs the server + opens browser.
 * Navigate to `http://localhost:4200/`.

-## Some enemy robot details
-The robot has the following strategy:
-If there is some partly damaged ship then robot selects random cell close to such ship.
-In other case it selects random cell from whole board.

-## Debug
-The browser developer console (Press F12 for Chrome/ Firefox / IE...) contains a table with ships locations.